EngineersBox/PSX-Minecraft/README.md

 #### Neovim Clangd

 > [!NOTE]
-> This assumes you are using the `clangd` LSP using `nvim-lspconfig`, as it takes advantage
+> This assumes you are using the `clangd` LSP using Neovim 0.12 native LSPs, as it takes advantage
 > of being able to customise the LSP instantiation command.
+> This also uses a utility function from `nvim-lspconfig` for finding the root of git repositories,
+> which can be replaced with a standalone method if you prefer.

 We will be modifying a standard configuration for customising the cmd provided by the `nvim-lspconfig` repo for running [LSPs in containers](https://github.com/neovim/nvim-lspconfig/wiki/Running-language-servers-in-containers).